They were our main competition

 2003-2014, Beyond The Fate Of People

 Time for Annette Bénéteau-Roux to step aside.
 This was not the end of her involvement with the company.
 Annette intended to lay a foundation for the global player that Beneteau had become.
-Annette handed the companies over to individuals who would take the Beneteau Boatyard on to a place where the Group would dictate its future.
+Annette handed the companies over to individuals who would take the Beneteau Boatyard on to a place where the Group would dictate its future and make Beneteau history.

 In the future, no individual would be more significant than the principles set by Group Beneteau

-The scale of business development was now staggering.
+The scale of business development was now staggering the Beneteau history is already legendary.
 Factories were acquired and Annette Bénéteau-Roux set up a governing body to ensure continuity for the future far beyond the fate of any individual.
 The governing body would be structured with a Board of Directors, mostly family members, including the Managing Director, that up until this point had been Annette Bénéteau-Roux.
 The method adopted to oversee the board comprised of a Supervisory Board – extending to people outside the group skilled in particular areas.
 This board would be an independent operational board of Directors.
 The companies advanced from 2008 to become Group Beneteau.
 This now includes the Monte Carlo Yachts and Boat Holding LLC brands with four prominent brands: Four Winns, Glastron, Wellcraft, Scarab, Jeanneau, CNB, and others.